OpenEnergyDashboard/OED/README.md

-# Open Environmental Dashboard - Beloit College #
+# Open Energy Dashboard #

-This web application is designed to display environmental information about Beloit College or other institutions to users.
+This web application is designed to display energy information about Beloit College or other institutions to users.

 ### Built With: ###
 Chart.js - Javascript library used to generate data charts ([chartjs.org](http://www.chartjs.org))